kyma-project/istio/docs/user/tutorials/01-20-expose-httbin-gateway-api.md

 Use [Gateway API](https://gateway-api.sigs.k8s.io/) to expose a workload.

 > [!WARNING]
-> Exposing a workload to the outside world is a potential security vulnerability, so tread carefully.
-This example is not meant to be used in the production environment.
+> Exposing an unsecured workload to the outside world is a potential security vulnerability, so tread carefully.
+If you want to use this example in production environment, make sure to secure your workload.

 ## Prerequisites